When arriving to Krakow Airport, there are lots of ways to get to the Main Station:

 Taking an uber or private transfer from the Airport?

-Don’t do it.
+As for private transfers, don’t do it.
 You might get scammed and it will ruin your trip.
-It’s also not fair to hard working tax payers.

 Have more questions about public transport in Krakow?